 That same year (1973) Robert Metzner patented an automobile speed and timing spacing transportation system.
 (Photo to left).
 Work on this began back in 1949 with his young son (Dr. Richard Metzner) with the plan to embed steel rods under streets that would interact with magnetic technology in the car to direct the car to a destination without a driver participating.

 He is known as the inventor of the Metzner Starlight turntable (below).
-This work on turntables was influenced by Metzners interest in the Japanese Akai motors.
+This work on turntables was influenced by Metzner interest in the Japanese Akai motors.
 VIDEO

 Robert G. Metzner's Hybrid Automobile